9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 “Onions and garlic can cause pets stomach upset,” Dr. Bierbrier says.
 “And grapes and raisins can cause kidney damage.
 Additionally, products containing xylitol, an artificial sweetener found in gum and other sugar-free foods, can cause low blood sugar, liver damage, and even death in dogs.”

-Shelby Semel, head of training and behavior at Animal Haven Shelter in New York City and founder of Shelby Semel Dog Training, always advocates getting ahead of any of these issues long before you come across them.
-She suggests working with a trainer on impulse control and the “ leave it” cue prior to the party.
+Shelby Semel, head of training and behavior at Animal Haven Shelteropens in new tab in New York City and founder of Shelby Semel Dog Trainingopens in new tab, always advocates getting ahead of any of these issues long before you come across them.
+She suggests working with a trainer on impulse control and the “ leave it” before bringing your pup along to a party.

 Bright lights, big fireworks

-The best time to prepare for your dog’s noise phobias is as soon as possible, and there are three main approaches you can use to get ready for summer’s biggest noises, fireworks, and thunderstorms: the physical, the medical, and the behavioral.
+The best time to prepare for your dog’s noise phobias is as soon as possible.
+There are three main approaches you can use to get ready for summer’s fireworks and thunderstorms: the physical, the medical, and the behavioral.

-Keep them physically away from the fireworks to avoid mishaps and burns, and make sure they are in an enclosed environment.
-Never allow dogs to be unrestrained in an outdoor space when you expect fireworks or thunder; they can bolt at any moment.
+Keep your pup in an enclosed environment, and make sure they are physically away from fireworks to avoid mishaps and burns.
+Never allow dogs to be unrestrained in an outdoor space when you expect fireworks or thunder; it’s common for dogs to run away when they are frightened by loud sounds.

 “Don’t underestimate a dog’s ability to escape even what seems to be a securely fenced area when spooked,” Dr. Dierbrier says.

-Better to have them leashed.
-She recommends that you ensure all walking equipment — from the leash to the harness — fits well and is “not chewed, frayed, or damaged in any way, and that the ID tag is securely fastened to their collar in the event they do get loose.”
+It’s better to keep them leashed.
+Dr. Dierbrier recommends that you ensure all walking equipment — from the leash to the harness — fits well and is “not chewed, frayed, or damaged in any way, and that the ID tag is securely fastened to their collar in the event they do get loose.”

 Likewise, two hours before a fireworks event is a good time to administer any anxiety medication that you get from your vet.
 It’s more difficult to get the desired result (a calm dog) once the anxiety has already begun.
 This goes for thunderstorms as well, which are more prevalent in the summer.